Move between PNG, JPG, WebP, AVIF, GIF, TIFF, BMP, and ICO with sensible defaults and clear tradeoffs.

 Audio tools

-Conversion, compression, trim, merge, gain, normalization, speed changes, metadata cleanup, waveform inspection, and batch export each get their own routes.
+Conversion, compression, trim, merge, gain, normalization, speed changes, metadata cleanup, waveform inspection, and batch export each have a dedicated page.

-Audio pages separate playback, decode, waveform analysis, and export support so route copy stays technically honest.
+Audio pages keep playback, decode, waveform analysis, and export support separate, so you can see what works before processing.

-When exact compressed export is limited, the route still leaves the user with local file facts, trim planning, and safer fallback output.
+When compressed export is limited, the page still gives you file facts, trim planning, and the best local output available.

 Guides

-Picmu pairs tools with concise guides so users can choose the right format, target size, or delivery path with more confidence.
+Picmu pairs tools with concise guides so you can choose the right format, file size, or delivery path faster.

 FAQ